City of Lubbock Utilities evacuated following floods, how it may affect utility customers

 “There will be no disconnection of service for non-payment and no late fees assessed for the entire month of March,” Rose said.

-The City of Lubbock plans to resume customer service for utilities on Wednesday.
+The city plans to resume customer service for utilities on Wednesday.
 They have moved their self-service kiosks inside of Citizen’s Tower.
-Folks can still mail their payments, or call for automated service.
+Folks can still mail their payments or call for automated service.
 You can also visit their website.